Brian-Pho/RVST598_Speech-Emotion-Recognition/README.md

 - RAVDESS: Ryerson Audio-Visual Database of Emotional Speech and Song
 - EmoV-DB: Emotional Voices Database

 The databases were not uploaded to Github due to copyright restrictions and size.
-However, my final processed database can be found [here](https://github.com/Brian-Pho/RVST598_Speech-Emotion-Recognition).

 ## Repo Structure and Description